ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Digital Neurophenomenology
 [Theoretical] NoteBook 7 - Phenomenological Layer, Domain: Phenomenology, System Role: Method, Temporal: Static, Meta-Framework

-**Definition:** The methodological stance of the system.
+The methodological stance of the system.
 It adapts the framework of Neurophenomenology (integrating first-person experience with third-person data) to the Human-AI context.
 **The Structural Mapping:**
 - **1st-Person (1P):** The  provides the raw, lived, pre-reflective experience (the "hiker's report").
 - **3rd-Person (3P):** The  provides the structural, logical, and objective constraint (the "mapmaker").